IlianPihlajamaa/SelfPropelledVoronoi.jl/docs/src/examples.md

 # --- Define Simulation Parameters ---
 # params: A ParameterStruct structure holding various global simulation settings and constants.
-# The constructor uses keyword arguments.
 params = ParameterStruct(
-    # Number of particles (already defined)
+    # Number of particles
     N = N,
     # Time step for the numerical integration of equations of motion.
-    # Smaller values generally lead to higher accuracy but increase computation time.
-    # units: time units.
     dt = 0.001,
      # Thermal energy, product of Boltzmann constant (kB) and Temperature (T).
     # This term scales the magnitude of random forces due to thermal fluctuations
-    # units: energy units.
     kBT = 1.0,
-    # Friction coefficient (gamma).
+    # Friction coefficient.
 Affects the mobility of the cells (the ratio of the force on the cell and its velocity)
     frictionconstant = 1.0,
     # Depth of the layer used for handling interactions across periodic boundaries.
     # Particles within this distance from a boundary will interact with periodic images of particles
     # from the opposite side of the simulation box.
-This value should typically be larger than any interaction cutoffs.
+This value should typically be larger than a neighbor distance.
+If this is too small, the simulation may crash
-    # units: length units.
     periodic_boundary_layer_depth = 2.5,
     # If true, the simulation prints progress messages, warnings, or other information to the console.
     verbose = true,